Gravecat/invictus/src/entity/readme.md

 The entity source folder contains the Entity class, which defines all objects that inhabit the game world -- monsters, items, chests, and so on.
 Entity has multiple derived classes, which represent more specialized forms.

+* **buff.cpp** - Buff/debuff system, allowing temporary effects to be placed on Mobiles.

 * **entity.cpp** - The Entity class defines tangible ~things~ in the game world, including the player, items, and monsters.

 * **item.cpp** - The Item class is a type of Entity we can pick up and use.